JackoWill/Frontend-Mentor-QR-code-component/README.md

 ## Overview

 I have built this simple QR component using flexbox.
 I have applied the knowledge I have learnt from the past week from learning basic HTML & CSS.
-I had a lot of fun building this and cant wait to learn more and build more projects!
+I had a lot of fun building this and cant wait to continue my learning journey and build more projects.

 ### Screenshot